CuriousCat-7/Caffe_torch_pytorch_converter/README.md

 ```
 The second use ccn2, which will make the next step fail, but it will be better if you just use this project to get torch model.

-Your will get name.t7 and name.prototxt.t7
+Your will get name.t7 and name.prototxt.lua
 ## Convet to pytorch
 ```bash
 python convert_torch.py -m name.t7